 - the interactive relationship between corruption and economic prosperity.

 My book, How China Escaped the Poverty Trap (Cornell University Press, Cornell Studies in Political Economy, 2016), examines all three themes within a unified framework and lays the foundation for my research agenda.
 It won the 2017 Peter Katzenstein Book Prize for “outstanding first book in international relations, comparative politics, or political economy.”
 It has been reviewed at the World Bank, Straits Times, Foreign Affairs, Harvard’s Building State Capability Blog, and other outlets.
-Apart from my book, I have published articles in The Journal of Politics, Comparative Politics, The China Quarterly, Studies in Comparative International Development, among others.

 My work has received awards and support from various institutions.
 I received two Early Career Fellowships from the Andrew Mellon Foundation/American Council of Learned Societies (ACLS).
 The UM Department of Political Science awarded me the Eldersveld Prize for outstanding research contributions.
 I won the Next Horizons Essay Contest on “The Future of Development Assistance,” sponsored by the Bill and Melinda Gates Foundation.
 My essay on promoting localized solutions among aid agencies draws on ideas from my book.

 I am named a Public Intellectuals Fellow by the National Committee on U.S.-China Relations.
 I am also a Fellow of the East Asian Institute‘s Program on Peace, Governance & Development, based in Seoul.